micromaomao/blog/content/dpdk/en.md

 All VMs will have 2 NICs - one for management, which will have a public IP I can use to SSH onto, and one for testing, which is connected to a private vnet.
 This separates other traffic from competing with testing traffic, but more crucially, this way we can bind the testing NIC to DPDK and experiment with it, without impacting SSH and other connectivity.

 The [DPDK Getting Started guide](https://doc.dpdk.org/guides/linux_gsg/linux_drivers.html) detailed the standard steps required to setup a NIC for DPDK, which involved calling `dpdk-devbind.py`.
 However, it turns out that due to using VMBus instead of PCI addresses, a different command&mdash;`driverctl`&mdash;is required on Hyper-V VMs and in terms Azure, as noted in [the docs for the Netvsc poll mode driver (PMD)](https://doc.dpdk.org/guides/nics/netvsc.html).
-Moreover, in Azure, there are actually two drivers (in fact, two devices, as I will explain later) involved for each NIC &mdash; the Netvsc PMD, and [NVIDIA MLX5](https://doc.dpdk.org/guides/platform/mlx5.html).
+Moreover, in Azure, there are actually two drivers (in fact, two devices, as I will explain later) involved for each &ldquo;NIC&rdquo; &mdash; the Netvsc PMD, and [NVIDIA MLX5](https://doc.dpdk.org/guides/platform/mlx5.html).
 The latter requires an additional system library `libibverbs` to be installed in order for DPDK to compile and link to its MLX5 driver, otherwise the Netvsc PMD will not set up the device and nothing will work, which costed me hours of wondering what went wrong.

 In short, here is everything I did to compile DPDK (with MLX5), written out as a copy-pastable script on Debian 11: